Corazones: Artwork

 The album cover was photographed by Alejandro Barruel and designed by Vicente "Vicho" Vargas, The cover shows González wearing a white shirt with blood on the heart, however the bloodstain is on the opposite side of, this error was not corrected until the 1995 edition.
 The shirt used was purchased by manager Carlos Fonseca for the photo in a Paris store, located on Lyon venue.
 "We just knew that Claudio had left.
 It was very strange to take photos without him", recalled Fonseca.

+Recording and production

+Formal recording sessions for Corazones took place in late 1989 and early 1990 at Entourage Studios and Mad Dog Studios in Los Angeles, California.
+The pre-production demos recorded at Beaucheff 1435 in Chile were taken to Los Angeles by Jorge González and manager Carlos Fonseca; bassist Miguel Tapia was unable to obtain a U.S. visa, and guitarist Claudio Narea had already departed the band.

+Argentine producer Gustavo Santaolalla (with associate producer Aníbal Kerpel) oversaw the sessions.
+Santaolalla, who had previously worked with bands such as Arco Iris and León Gieco, brought a significantly higher level of polish than González's self-produced earlier albums.
+He incorporated traditional Latin American instrumentation, most notably playing the charango himself on the lead single "Tren al Sur", and helped blend the band's new electronic and house influences with soaring pop arrangements.
+Engineering was handled by Don Tittle at the Los Angeles studios, with mixing by Tony Peluso at The Enterprise Studios and mastering by Mike Rees at A&M Studios.

+The recording process occurred amid the band's recent internal tensions.
+With Narea absent, González assumed primary creative control, and the sessions focused on refining the synth-pop and dance-pop direction first explored in the Beaucheff 1435 demos.
+The move to professional U.S. studios represented a deliberate step toward an international production standard, funded by EMI as the band was considered a priority act for the Latin American market.

 Release

 Corazones was released on May 20, 1990 on the EMI label.
 The album sold over 190,000 copies, and was certified with four platinum records.
 It stands today as one of the best selling albums in Chile.
 Its first single, "Tren al Sur", was released on May 7, 1990, prior to the album’s official release.

 Reception

 In 1990, Jorge was chosen as the composer of the year by the Chilean Copyright Society.
 In 2006 was chosen as the best Ibero-American rock album No. 54 by Al Borde, and in 2008 as the ninth best Chilean album by Rolling Stone.